'This system is doomed’: Doctors, nurses sound off in NBC News coronavirus survey

 A memo distributed this week to Monmouth Medical Center Southern Campus in New Jersey, part of RWJBarnabas Health Facilities, informed staff that PPE must be worn in all rooms containing individuals with suspected or confirmed cases, but that staff could be disciplined for wearing masks, gloves and gowns outside patient rooms.

-“RWJBarnabas Health facilities, including Monmouth Medical Center Southern Campus, are concerned about the possibility of a potential shortage of PPE including masks, eye shields and gowns,” a spokesperson told NBC News.
+“RWJBarnabas Health facilities, including Monmouth Medical Center Southern Campus, are concerned about the possibility of a potential shortage of PPE including masks, eye shields and gowns,” a spokesperson said.
 “We are carefully managing current inventory of items to ensure adequate supply of materials to protect our staff and the community.

 “The chaos, the lack of supplies, the lack of equipment,” he added.
 “The numbers are just going to keep going up.”